Janie Liszewski: Who Is Eddie Van Halen’s Wife?

 As Eddie had famously battled alcoholism earlier in his life, there was no alcohol served at the reception.
 Instead, guests were treated to hamburgers, corn dogs, and lemonade.

-After the nuptials, the pair flew off to New York, Germany, and Eddie’s birthplace, The Netherlands, for their honeymoon.
+After the nuptials, the pair flew off to New York, Germany, and Eddie’s birthplace of The Netherlands, for their honeymoon.

 She Battled Non-Cancerous Thyroid Nodules Late Last Year

-In the Instagram post seen above, Janie, using her married name “Van Halen” as her surname on social media, admitted that she had been dealing with abnormal nodules on her thyroid.
-Fortunately, they turned out not to be cancerous.
+In the Instagram post seen above, Janie, using her married name on social media, admitted that she had been dealing with abnormal nodules on her thyroid.
+Fortunately, they were not cancerous.

 She Continues To Work As A Publicist

-Liszewski owns and operates the L.A. publicity agency High Profile Media.
+Liszewski owns and operates the Los Angeles publicity agency High Profile Media.

 On the About section of her website, she describes herself and her career.